Troy University: Basketball

 The Troy University men's basketball team was under the direction of head coach Don Maestri for 31 years until his retirement in 2013.
 Coach Maestri is the winningest coach in school history, with exactly 500 career wins, and he has won numerous conference coach-of-the-year awards during his tenure at Troy University.
 The program has won 11 conference championships in basketball, with six of them coming in the Division I era.
 On January 12, 1992, Troy defeated DeVry University of Atlanta by the score of 258–141 (or 253–141, according to some journalists).
 This is the highest-scoring game in NCAA basketball history and Troy State's score of 258 is the highest score in NCAA basketball history.
 The Trojans competed in the 2003 NCAA Tournament in Nashville against Xavier University after winning the Atlantic Sun Conference title.
 In 2004, Troy was an NIT participant in a match-up against Niagara University.
 In 2008, coach Maestri was inducted into the Wiregrass Sports Hall of Fame at a ceremony in Dothan, Alabama.
 In 2009, the Trojans finished 3rd place in the Sun Belt Conference and competed in the CBI against College of Charleston.
 After winning the Sun Belt regular-season title in 2010, the Trojans would be invited to play in the NIT once again against Ole Miss.
 Maestri is a member of the Troy University Sports Hall of Fame.

-Maestri was replaced by Phil Cunningham on March 26, 2013.

-The Troy University women's basketball team is currently under the direction of head coach Chanda Rigby, a junior college standout and coaching veteran.
-The previous coach was Craig Kennedy.